tahamahaseem/Automated-Watering-Plant-System/README.md

 The repository is structured as follows:

 - `ProjectCode.ino`: This is the main Arduino sketch file that contains the final code for the water plant system.
 It integrates all the sub-portions of the system.
-- `.brd`: schematic capture and PCB
+- `.brd`: Schematic capture and PCB
-- `.sch`: circuit schematic file
+- `.sch`: Circuit schematic file

 Other folders include: